GE Appliances Commits $3 Billion to US Plants, Doubling Hybrid Water Heater Capacity

 The investment reads as a defensive and offensive move at once.
 Defensive: it insulates GE from tariff pressure and from the refrigerant transition, which hits import economics harder than domestic production.
 Offensive: it positions GE to capture share in product categories — heat pump water heaters, light-commercial PTACs, induction ranges — where demand is accelerating and competitors have less US manufacturing flexibility.

-Haier bought GE Appliances in 2016 for $5.4 billion.
-Since then, the company has invested consistently in Louisville's Appliance Park and in regional plants.
-The $3 billion figure is second only to the total invested over the Haier ownership period to date.
+Haier bought GE Appliances in 2016 for roughly $5.4 billion.
+Since then, the company has invested consistently in Louisville's Appliance Park and in regional plants — and says that once this plan is complete it will have invested $6.5 billion across its US plants and distribution network since 2016.
+GE Appliances calls the new $3 billion commitment the second-largest investment in its history, behind only the creation of Appliance Park in the 1950s.
 That's a signal about where Haier thinks the next decade of US appliance demand will land.

 For more on how manufacturing strategy is shifting, see our coverage of tariffs, appliance prices, and repair demand.